-April 1986 The Provisional Council on Educational Reform Report 'The Second Report on Education Reform' requested universities to carry out self-assessment.
+April 1986 The Provisional Council on Educational Reform report 'The Second Report on Education Reform' requested universities to carry out self-assessment.

-February 1991 The Council for Higher Education Report 'Improvement of University Education' was compiled.
-It requested the government to: deregulate the University Act to make regulations on subjects, graduation requirements, and academic staff organizations more flexible; and introduce a self-assessment system.
+February 1991 The Council for Higher Education report 'Improvement of University Education' was compiled.
+It requested the government to deregulate the University Act (to make regulations on subjects, graduation requirements, and academic staff organizations more flexible) and to introduce a self-assessment system.

 June 1991 The Standards for the Establishment of Universities were revised.
-The University Act was deregulated making the university approval system more flexible.
-Self-assessment was stipulated as a task which universities should strive to implement.
+The University Act was deregulated, making the university approval system more flexible.
+Self-assessment was stipulated as a task that universities should strive to implement.

-October 1998 The Council for Higher Education Report 'A Vision of Universities in the 21st Century' requested: the enhancement of the existing self-assessment system (need for publication of assessment results and verification by external persons); and introduction of a third-party evaluation system (with the establishment of third-party evaluation organizations).
+October 1998 The Council for Higher Education report 'A Vision of Universities in the 21st Century' requested enhancement of the existing self-assessment system (i.e. indicated the need for publication of assessment results and verification by external persons) and introduction of a third-party evaluation system (with the establishment of third-party evaluation organizations).

-September 1999 The Revised Standards for the Establishment of Universities stated self-assessment and publication of assessment results as mandatory and verification by external parties as a task which universities should strive to implement.
+September 1999 The Revised Standards for the Establishment of Universities stated that self-assessment and publication of assessment results should be mandatory and that universities should strive to implement verification by external parties.